OSGeo/grass/doc/development/style_guide.md

 ### Documentation

-There are three types of documentation: C API, Python API and tool manual pages.
+There are three types of documentation: C API, Python API and tool documentation.

 #### C API documentation